About this event

 The BimmerWorld BMW CCA Club Racing School consists of eight classroom sessions and eight track sessions.
 The classroom curriculum covers the fundamentals of closed circuit, door-to-door performance driving, competitive passing techniques, driver/race car preparation, and knowledge of BMW CCA Club racing rules.

 On the track, you’ll experience various passing exercises, driving three-wide at speed, green-flag practice starts, and a full simulated race exercise; all under the watchful eye of the BimmerWorld and BMW CCA Club Racing On-track Coaches.

 The learning is accelerated, the driving is fast, and the experience is unforgettable!
 Any car suitable for use in a BMW CCA HPDE event can be used.
 Participants do not need a race prepared car, and all manufactures/models of cars are welcome.
+However all convertibles will need full roll cages and 6 point safety harnesses.
 Note that helmets must be either Snell SA2015 or SA2020.